 Although this is more a fall recipe than a summer recipe, I will definitely be making these again before “pumpkin season.”

 The cream cheese frosting is to die for and whether you substitute part applesauce or keep them true to the original, they are sure to please!

 - 1 ⅔ cups (353 g) granulated sugar

 - 1 cup vegetable oil, can substitute 1/2 cup applesauce for 1/2 cup oil

 - 2 cups (284 g) sifted all-purpose flour

 - 1 teaspoon baking soda

-- 8-ounce package cream cheese, softened
+- 1 (8-ounce) package (227 g) cream cheese, softened

-- 1/2 cup butter or margarine, softened
+- ½ cup (113 g) butter or margarine, softened

-- 2 cups sifted confectioners' sugar
+- 2 cups (228 g) sifted powdered sugar

 - 1 teaspoon vanilla extract

 - Stir together the flour, baking powder, cinnamon, salt and baking soda.
 Add the dry ingredients to the pumpkin mixture and mix at low speed until thoroughly combined and the batter is smooth.

 - To make the icing: Combine the cream cheese and butter in a medium bowl with an electric mixer until smooth.
 Add the sugar and mix at low speed until combined.
 Stir in the vanilla and mix again.
 Spread on cooled pumpkin bars.

 87 Comments on “Pumpkin Bars”

 Sure!
 The bars will be slightly thinner but should work just fine.